DarkStarSword/3d-fixes/README.md

 Python script to format a markdown document to fit in with the formatting on the Helix blog.
 Strips top level headers and downgrades second level headers to underlined paragraphs.

+### CustomSettingNames_en-EN.xml ###
+Custom setting names XML file for nVidia Inspector that adds friendly names for some of the stereo attributes that I've identified in each profile.